nodemailer/nodemailer/README.md

         },
         {   // file on disk as an attachment
             filename: 'text3.txt',
-            path: '/path/to/file.txt' // stream this file
+            filePath: '/path/to/file.txt' // stream this file
         },
         {   // filename and content type is derived from path
-            path: '/path/to/file.txt'
+            filePath: '/path/to/file.txt'
         },
         {   // stream as an attachment
             filename: 'text4.txt',